Barwick, Hertfordshire: History

 In the 14th century, Barwick Manor, today known as Great Barwick Manor, was an estate and part of the larger Standon Manor and was in the king's name.
 The control was finally passed back to Sir William Say during the 16th century.
 Great Barwick hamlet predates the hamlet of Barwick.

 The settlement of Barwick, to the north of Great Barwick, was known as The Outpost.
-In 1888, the Smokeless Powder Company (S.P.C.), was founded by James Dalziel Dougall Jr, the son of the famous Glaswegian gunsmith J. D. Dougall, took a 99-year lease for 126 acres around The Outpost, from the Youngsbury Estate.
+In 1888, the Smokeless Powder Company (SPC), was founded by James Dalziel Dougall Jr, the son of the famous Glaswegian gunsmith J. D. Dougall, took a 99-year lease for 126 acres around The Outpost, from the Youngsbury Estate.
 The site's name was changed from The Outpost to Barwick and Barwick was formed as a factory hamlet.
-S.P.C was to be the first modern producer of smokeless powders for the munitions industry.
+SPC was to be the first modern producer of smokeless powders for the munitions industry.
 As stated in the Los Angeles Herald on 11 November 1892: "the only works of the kind in the kingdom".
 Its Head Office was based at Dashwood House, New Broad Street, London.
 It also had American agents based in New York and Boston.

 The factory hamlet was designed and superintended by the company's engineer Ernest Spon A.M.I.C.E.
 Spon was also an international author of civil engineering books, such as Workshop Receipts and The Present Practice of Sinking and Boring Wells.
 Spon also designed the Flameless Explosive Works at Denaby, near Rotherham.
 Spon was interred at St John the Evangelist Church in High Cross village in 1890.
 After he unexpectedly died from a stroke, in Aberdare, on 28 November 1890.

-The Smokeless Powder Company (S.P.C.) manufactured various high explosive powders for use in torpedoes, artillery shells, small arms ammunition (for the military and sporting) and mine blasting.
+SPC manufactured various high explosive powders for use in torpedoes, artillery shells, small arms ammunition (for the military and sporting) and mine blasting.
 Their rifle line of powders was called Rifleite.
 Rifleite was a completely gelatinised smokeless powder, made in the form of flakes.
 A variety was also introduced for use in shotguns and was called Shot-Gun Rifleite.
 The company was a world leader in its high explosive powders and had over 100 employees.
 It was the first British company to export smokeless powders to the US.

-S.P.C. supplied smokeless powders and ammunition for some of the most important small arms and ammunition producers of the period: Holland & Holland, Wm.
-Moore & Grey, W.W.
-Greener, Rigby, Kynoch, Eley Brothers Ltd, Royal Small Arms factory, Winchester Repeating Arms Company, Remington Arms Company, LLC and countless government armories with one special note with supplying the UK's Ministry of Munitions with smokeless powders for the Maxim and Gardner machine guns.
+SPC supplied smokeless powders and ammunition for some of the most important small arms and ammunition producers of the period: Holland & Holland, William Moore & Grey, W. W. Greener, Rigby, Kynoch, Eley Brothers Ltd, Royal Small Arms factory, Winchester Repeating Arms Company, Remington Arms Company, LLC and countless government armories with one special note with supplying the UK's Ministry of Munitions with smokeless powders for the Maxim and Gardner machine guns.
 Dougall recounts the testing of the Maxim gun at the Barwick range.

 At 10:30 a.m. on 26 May 1893, there was an explosion and fire in drying house 15.
-Company employees A Aylott and A Ginn both died in this incident.
+Company employees A. Aylott and A. Ginn both died in this incident.
 The accident was thoroughly investigated by H.M.
-Chief Inspector of Explosives - Colonel V.D.Majendie C.B; on 20 June 1893.
+Chief Inspector of Explosives, Colonel V. D. Majendie; on 20 June 1893.